Crepes Without Milk (Dairy Free | Vegan Recipe)

 Ingredients Needed to Make Crepes Without Milk

-Milk substitute – to make delicious homemade crepes without milk we recommend using a milk substitute such as almond, oat or soy milk.
-You can also use water, however using dairy-free milk gives a richer flavour to the crêpes.
+Milk substitute – to make delicious homemade crepes without milk you can use water or a dairy free milk.
+We recommend using a milk substitute such as almond, oat or soy milk, if you’ve got it, instead of water, for a richer flavour to the crêpes.

 Dairy-free butter – adds richness and moisture to the crêpes.
 Vegan butter is the best option for flavour, however you can substitute for melted coconut oil instead.